Burnley Youth Theatre

 Burnley Youth Theatre is a youth theatre at the heart of the community in Burnley, Lancashire.
-Generally established in 1973 it has created shows, tours and performances, including new and existing work.
+Established in 1973, it has created shows, tours and performances, including new and existing work.
 Working with young people from 0 to 18 (up to 25 with LDD), the theatre operates from its purpose-built theatre just next to Queens Park, Burnley, it was the first purpose-built youth theatre in the UK, and opened its doors in 2005.

 Activities include drama workshops, dance workshops, production auditions, volunteering for front of house or technical duties, and working towards a qualification such as the Arts Award.
 These sessions run weekly alongside, education projects, work in the community and a range of arts-based activities.
 The theatre also works with a range of young people in outreach activities and partake in community cohesion work in Burnley.
-For more details check out Burnley Youth Theatre website.

 History

 Burnley Youth Theatre evolved out of the Burnley Inter-Schools Drama Group (established in September 1972).
 Almost immediately the group's name was shortened to Burnley Youth Theatre and ran as such throughout 1973.
 Burnley Youth Theatre formally established its own constitution in April 1974.
 In its early years the Youth Theatre was run from various locations in Burnley, including the Deaf Institute on Hebrew Road.
 Most performances took place in the Towneley High School, now Unity Unity College, drama studio, with the last Burnley Youth theatre performance held there in June 1986.
 In 1978 the organisation moved onto its current site on Queens Park Road and worked from two wooden huts / sheds.
 The site had previously been home to the experimental theatre group Welfare State International.
 In 1983 as part of the government's Youth Opportunities Programme, one shed was converted into a theatre which opened in September 1983 with the musical Camelot.
 The shed was named the Quarry Theatre, due to the theatre sitting on the edge of the disused Bank Hall Colliery quarry site.
 The theatre remains on the same site today.

 BYT (as Burnley Youth Theatre is affectionally known) depended on volunteers to ensure the successful running of the organisation.
 However, in 1986, BYT employed its first part-time Artistic Director, Anthony Preston.
 On average, the theatre developed and delivered 6 to 10 shows annually at that time.
 In 1987 BYT were invited to form part of a welcome celebration to H.M.
-The Queen when she officially opened the Burnley Mechanics Theatre on 12th November 1987.
+The Queen when she officially opened the Burnley Mechanics Theatre on 12 November 1987.
 The Mechanics hosted the BYT's large scale Christmas shows from 1994 until 2004.

 The organisation took on its first full-time worker in 1997.
-As Artistic Director, Jacky Riddell worked towards the development of a range of activities, and the development of Burnley Youth Theatre as a charity and a company limited by guarantee.
+As artistic director, Jacky Riddell worked towards the development of a range of activities, and the development of Burnley Youth Theatre as a charity and a company limited by guarantee.
 This meant that the organisation could begin to explore other means of generating funds.
 In 1999 it was given RFO status, and began receiving public funds.